taekitahata0315/freemarket_sample_57c/README.md

 - belongs_to :user
 - belongs_to :item_comment
 - belongs_to :category
-- has_many :users, through: :user_buy
+- has_many :users, through: :buyers
 - has_many :votes_items
 - has_many :voted_items, through: :votes, source: :item
 - has_many :users, through: :images